daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

 Code deployment steps on first deployment:

 * Make a complete copy of the October installation in the blue and green directories, excluding configuration files and with applying the .pondignore file.
 * If requested - upload files and database.
+At this point we only support database initialization for MySQL.
 * Populate the /config directory using templates and user-provided variables.
 * Create the configuration files in the blue and green directories.
 * Run post-deployment bash scripts